Zudest/KingdomDuels/content/rules-old.md

 Cards can be **face-down** on the field when they are **Set** (spells and traps) or **Hidden** (monsters).
 When you flip a monster face-up you can flip it in either ATK or DEF position.
 If it's flipped by your opponent it is flipped in the same position it was, unless otherwise stated.

-When a card is destroyed its effects are also negated as part of this destruction.
-Cards and Effects can still be negated normally without the need to destroy them.

 During regular combat if the attacked monster changed somehow (it went into hiding, changed control, moved, fused, etc.) a **replay** occurs (meaning the attacking player must choose an attack target again after that first attack was declared).

 If you **take control** of a card you must place it on your side of the field unless otherwise stated.
 If it was a monster you also take control of all the equipped cards to it but they remain on their current zones.
 To **swap control** refers that a specific player takes control of the card.

 If a monster card states that it can **move** or be moved to another Terrain it always refer to an unoccupied Terrain from the controller of the card unless otherwise stated.

-Any **italic text** in a card has no effect in gameplay and is only there as flavor text or for clarity reasons.

 There are certain cards that can **equip** things other than monsters like "**Equip the Deck**" or "**Equip the Graveyard**".
 In this case the equipping card remains on its zone and is considered to be equipping/targeting that game zone in its entirety.